millenniumtree/livingadventuretrails/README.md

 Again, if you want to restore the configuration to the defaults, or get the new default configs, if you get a new version of the mod, just delete or empty the config file, and restart the game.

 #### How does it handle plants that you can walk through?
 Almost all growing plants are considered 'fragile', and have a decent chance of breaking if you walk through them.
 You can trample flowers, grass, saplings, vines, etc. Doing this will drop their loot as items, the same way as breaking them with an open hand.
 If you don't like certain plants breaking, comment the lines out in the config file.
+By default, no crops are breakable in this way.

 #### Can you cheat with it?
 Yes, of course.
 It's fully configurable.
 If you want netherite blocks by jumping on pink glazed terracotta, that's entirely up to you.
-On the other hand, if you wanted to record a "Minecraft, but jumping on podzol is OP" video, this is the mod for you! xD
+On the other hand, if you wanted to record a "Minecraft, but jumping on podzol is OP" video, this is potentially the mod for you! xD

 #### Will it work with other modded blocks?
 Probably.
 Use F3 to determine the block id, and enter the MODNAME:BLOCKNAME into the config.
 You do NOT need to prefix vanilla minecraft blocks with "minecraft:" in the config, but you will for modded blocks.
 I have not yet tested this feature, but I don't see why it shouldn't work.